-A vibrant and pedestrian-oriented Downtown that connects assets and provides a variety of pedestrian amenities.
+A vibrant and pedestrian-oriented Downtown that connects assets and provides a variety of pedestrian amenities. contributes to an overall vibrancy.
+Linking the existing assets in Downtown with more pedestrian amenities contributes to increased walkability that supports the Comprehensive Plan goals for Downtown.

-The Public Space / Streets element establishes a vision for an inclusive, vibrant and pedestrianfriendly downtown in Los Alamos.
+The Public Space / Streets element establishes a vision for an inclusive, vibrant and pedestrian-friendly downtown in Los Alamos.